Binz1mp/Discord-Channel-Collapser/README.md

 # Discord-Channel-Collapser
 Sometimes you may want to hide discord channel, this does that.

-Do you really use Discord Web?
+Do you really use Discord web?
 No you don't.
 You won't.

 Now this doesn't have Chrome web store link but, I'll publish soon, if you want.